 Brookline's Top Divorce Lawyer

-The experienced attorneys at Nashawaty & Rand have been helping families in the Brookline area with divorce and family law issues for over 25 years.
+Nashawaty & Rand provides trusted divorce and family law representation for clients in Brookline and the greater Metro Boston area.
 Having a skilled litigator in your corner is the best way to protect your interests.
 At Nashawaty & Rand, our lawyers are aggressive in the courtroom and tough at the negotiation table.
 We will stand up for your rights and fight for your interests.

 Divorce, child custody and other family law matters are highly personal.
 When disputes arise, it is important to consult with attorneys who are not only experienced, but who also understand what is at stake.
 At Nashawaty & Rand, our lawyers have a sincere interest in your case and your family.
 We will handle your legal issue as we would for a neighbor or friend.